Religious vs. Spiritual: How modern religion is misunderstood

 One of the things I love about spirituality is that it is not dogmatic.
 You have to follow no hard and fast rules to be spiritual.
 You don't have to believe in anything specific or subscribe to any particular doctrine.
 Instead, spirituality is about your journey of self-discovery.
 It's about finding your truth and living by it.

-In the thirteenth century, the word "spiritual" became entangled with beliefs about immaterial souls, supernatural beings, and ghosts.
+In the thirteenth century, "spiritual" became entangled with beliefs about immaterial souls, supernatural beings, and ghosts.
 As a result, the term "spiritual" took on a lot of negative connotations.
 Spirituality is about your journey of self-discovery.
 It's about finding your truth and living by it.

 On a spiritual journey, you may explore different religious traditions or practices.
 Or you may eschew religion altogether and focus solely on your inner experience.
 There is no right or wrong way to be spiritual.
 Most importantly, you are true to yourself and stay open-minded.

 When we talk about the "spirit" of a thing, we discuss its most essential principle.
-So when we talk about spirituality, we are talking about what is most vital and alive within us.
+So when we talk about spirituality, we talk about what is most vital and alive within us.
 Spirituality is not something otherworldly or ethereal.
 It is not opposed to the material world.
 Instead, it is the very essence of who we are.

 I am grateful for all the life lessons I learned as a kid attending Sunday school.
 So many Bible stories translate to everyday life, but it isn't essential if the 10 Commandments were shared with Moses from God's voice or not.
 A man mustn't steal.